The Two RV Gypsies: Full-Time RVers

 You may visit these four (4) sites in any order you choose.

-There is also a link to Pennsylvania below.
+There is also a link to Pennsylvania below

-bullet Rock City Park, a prehistoric ocean floor in Olean, NY
+bulltet Rock City Park, a prehistoric ocean floor in Olean, NY

-bullet five waterfalls and a Grist Mill
+bulltet five waterfalls and a Grist Mill

-bullet 1-1/2 mile hike along a gorge, 832 stairs one-way and 19 waterfalls (this page)
+bulltet 1-1/2 mile hike along a gorge, 832 stairs one-way and 19 waterfalls (this page)

-bullet Watkins Glen KOA campground
+bulltet Watkins Glen KOA campground

 look below for navigational options